Lane Motor Museum

 Before and after shots of the victim ....

-The Lane Motor Museum is only a few miles from my home and I hate to admit that I've never visited there, but it's the truth.
-It was 16° this morning so it was certainly a bit too cold to do much outside so I decided to go take a look at it.
-I'm very glad that I did.
-It is a very nice museum with about 150 cars and motorcycles on display.
-As with a very few other museums there are very few barricades to prevent visitors from getting close to the exhibits so I was able to take some good photographs of the vehicles on display.
+The Lane Motor Museum is only a few miles from my home and for anyone interested in automobiles or motorsports it is a truly interesting place.
+They have many vehicles that are not going to be seen at most museums.
+As with a very few other museums there are only a few few barricades to prevent visitors from getting close to the exhibits so I was able to take some good photographs of the vehicles on display.